Nalinchowk Heliport

-Nalinchowk Heliport is a heliport located in Bhaktapur, in the Kathmandu Valley in Nepal aimed at inheriting helicopter operations from Tribhuvan International Airport.
+Nalinchowk Heliport is a heliport located in Bhaktapur, in the Kathmandu Valley in Nepal, constructed to relieve helicopter operations at Tribhuvan International Airport.

 History

-In 2022, the Civil Aviation Authority of Nepal began construction of a new heliport within Kathmandu Valley to release congestion of traffic at Tribhuvan International Airport with constructions beginning late 2023.
+In 2022, the Civil Aviation Authority of Nepal began construction of a new heliport within Kathmandu Valley to reduce traffic congestion at Tribhuvan International Airport, with construction beginning in late 2023.
 It opened in June 2024.

-After its opening, it was critizied for lacking safety mechanisms such as an own control tower and refueling facilities.
-On 11 July, roughly two weeks after opening, operations were halted by pilots due to these concerns Other news outlets claimed that operations were stopped due to a lack of demand.
+After its opening, the heliport was criticized for lacking safety mechanisms such as its own control tower and refueling facilities.
+On 11 July, roughly two weeks after opening, operations were halted by pilots due to these concerns.
+Some news outlets claimed that operations were stopped due to a lack of demand.